Tilicho Lake Trek- 6 Days for Himalayan Escape

 Jeep Ride to Manang:

-Duration: 10–12 hours, depending on road and weather
+Duration: 10–12 hours over 2 days, depending on road and weather

 Road Conditions: Bumpy, dusty, prone to landslides during the monsoon.